-On April 15, 2021, the Company entered into an investment agreement (the "Investment Agreement") with an affiliate of Centurium Capital, as the lead investor, and Joy Capital to raise funds through a private placement, totaling US\$240,000 from Centurium Capital and US\$10,000 from Joy Capital, of convertible senior preferred shares of the Company ("Senior Preferred Share(s)") (collectively, the "Transactions").
+On April 15, 2021, the Company entered into an investment agreement (the "Investment Agreement") with an affiliate of Centurium Capital, as the lead investor, and Joy Capital to raise funds through a private placement, totaling US\$240 million from Centurium Capital and US\$10 million from Joy Capital, of convertible senior preferred shares of the Company ("Senior Preferred Share(s)") (collectively, the "Transactions").

-On November 30, 2021, the Company issued 295,384,615 Senior Preferred Shares to Cannonball Limited, the affiliate of Centurium Capital with the proceeds of US\$240,000 (RMB1,527,360) at a subscription price equal to US\$0.8125 per share with rights, preferences and privileges pursuant to the certificate of designation dated November 30, 2021 (the "Certificate of Designation"), some of which are summarized below:
+On November 30, 2021, the Company issued 295,384,615 Senior Preferred Shares to the affiliate of Centurium Capital with the proceeds of US\$240 million (RMB1,527.4 million) at a subscription price equal to US\$0.8125 per share under the Investment Agreement.